hyperledger/aries-rfcs/concepts/0017-attachments/README.md

 and that is okay.
 It is clear enough, most of the time, to provide context for the central question of this HIPE, which is:

->How do we send data through messages?
+>How do we send data along with messages?

 ### 3 Ways